 A longer, more prominent mandible, within reason, is more beneficial to increasing bite force as the pterygoid (ter-e-goid) muscles have a longer lever arm to generate more torque with.
 This is one of the proposed reasons for why we’ve always found strong jawlines attractive from an evolutionary survival point of view.

 Bigonial width is a measure of jaw width from gonion to gonion (the apex of the mandible and lower jaw).
 Men tend to have larger bigonial widths while women have smaller ones.
-Interestingly, some may mistake large masseter muscles as being the bigonial width, however this is strictly a measure of bone structure and so muscles which vary in size day to day, cannot be included.
+Interestingly, some may mistake large masseter muscles as being the bigonial width, however this is strictly a measure of bone structure and so muscles which vary in size day to day

 The 'Ideal' Male Jaw